codingenius2/cg-demo/README.md

 # cg-demo

-this is our readme.md file.
+This is our readme.md file.
-now it is in my local system.
+Now it is in my local system.